Find and book great restaurantsFind a Restaurant

 Although takeaway Thai food might be a familiar crutch after a busy working day, Thai New Year is an excuse to treat yourself to a slap-up, sit-down meal meal and break from the norm.
 From modest hidden gems to popular upmarket eateries, London has no shortage of Thai restaurants to choose from – and Square Meal has rounded up some of the best.

 You’ll want to loosen your belt when you catch a glimpse of this bustling Thai restaurant’s flavourful menu.
-With enticing dishes such as fishcakes spiked with chilli, lime leaves and earthy fish sauce (pictured), or char-grilled beef matched with a pungent hot-and-sour dip, there’s definitely no lack of sizzle at this eatery.
+With enticing dishes such as fishcakes spiked with chilli, lime leaves and earthy fish sauce (pictured), or green curry with rabbit and punchy Thai basil, there’s definitely no lack of sizzle at this eatery.
 Don’t forget to save space for the house dessert – creamy, sticky rice adorned with juicy mango.

 The interior may need a facelift, but the low prices and quality of food keep Esarn Kheaw in the game.
 Starters such as homemade Thai sausage or bamboo-shoot salad – two Esarn specialities – are priced under £5, and even most of the traditional curry and noodle dishes stay below the £10 mark.

 The contemporary decor may not represent the vibrancy of Thai culture, but the flavours in the menu embody the zest of the country’s cuisine.
-For a taster of several dishes, opt for the £6.90 lunch boxes – with combinations including roasted-duck red curry, chicken with peanut sauce, jasmine rice, and fresh fruit, they’re quite the bargain.
+For a taster of several dishes, opt for the £6.90 lunch boxes – with combinations including roasted-duck red curry, a papaya spring roll, jasmine rice, and fresh fruit, they’re quite the bargain.